Yannick-CoursiersMtp/MiniCoop/README.md

 - **Admin** (`admin.py`) – assign a courier to each order.
 - **Courrier** (`coursier.py`) – see the deliveries assigned to a given courier.

-Orders are stored in a CSV file named `data.csv`.
-The file is listed in `.gitignore` so that example orders are not committed to the repository.
-Each component of the workflow reads or writes to this file.
-The interfaces are meant for local demonstrations, so there is no authentication or persistence beyond the CSV file.
+Orders are now stored in a SQLite database managed by the FastAPI backend.
+The old `data.csv` file has been replaced by API calls so that each interface communicates with the backend instead of writing to a CSV file.

 ## Running locally

-Make sure `streamlit` is installed and run any of the interfaces.
+Start the FastAPI backend first and then run any of the Streamlit interfaces.
 For example to launch the restaurant view:

 ```bash
 streamlit run resto.py